Analysis of Popper's Experiment and its Realization: Introduction

 \section{Introduction}

+The evidently nonlocal character of quantum mechanics has been a source of discomfort right from the time of its inception.
+Einstein Podolsky and Rosen, in their seminal paper, introduced a thought experiment, which became famous as the EPR experiment, articulating the disagreement of quantum theory with the classical notion of locality \cite{epr}.

-Karl Popper, a philosopher of science, proposed an experiment to test the standard interpretation of quantum theory \cite{popper,popper1}.
-We describe the proposed experiment in the following.
+A lesser known experiment was proposed by Karl Popper, who called it a variant of the EPR experiment, to test the standard interpretation of quantum theory \cite{popper,popper1}.
 Popper's proposed experiment consists of a source $S$ that can generate pairs of particles traveling to the left and to the right along the $x$-axis.
 The momentum along the $y$-direction of the two particles is entangled in such a way so as to conserve the initial momentum at the source, which is zero.
 There are two slits, one each in the paths of the two particles.
 Behind the slits are semicircular arrays of detectors which can detect the particles after they pass through the slits (see Fig.~1).

 Being entangled in momentum space implies that in the absence of the two slits, if a particle on the left is measured to have a momentum $p$, the particle on the right will necessarily be found to have a momentum $-p$.
 One can imagine a state similar to the EPR state, $\psi(y_1,y_2) = \!\int_{-\infty}^{\infty}e^{ipy_1/\hbar} e^{-ipy_2/\hbar}dp$.
 As we can see, this state also implies that if a particle on the left is detected at a distance $y$ from the horizontal line, the particle on the right will necessarily be found at the same distance $y$ from the horizontal line.
-It appears that a hidden assumption in Popper's setup is that the initial spread in momentum of the two particles is not very large.
+It appears, however, that a hidden assumption in Popper's setup is that the initial spread in momentum of the two particles is not very large.
 Popper argued that because the slits localize the particles to a narrow region along the $y$-axis, they experience large uncertainties in the $y$-components of their momenta.
 This larger spread in the momentum will show up as particles being detected even at positions that lie outside the regions where particles would normally reach based on their initial momentum spread.
 This is generally understood as a diffraction spread.

 Popper suggested that slit B be made very large (in effect, removed).
 In this situation, Popper argued that when particle 1 passes through slit A, it is localized to within the width of the slit.
 He further argued that the standard interpretation of quantum mechanics tells us that if particle 1 is localized in a small region of space, particle 2 should become similarly localized, because of entanglement.
 The standard interpretation says that if one has knowledge about the position of particle 2, that should be sufficient to cause a spread in the momentum, just from the Heisenberg uncertainty principle.
 Popper said that he was inclined to believe that there will be no spread in the particles at slit B, just by putting a narrow slit at A.